WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/intro.md

 Q - Will a restart bypass this and revoke my apps?

-A - Some users have found that on older devices, your apps might revoke, disable WiFi and enable Airplane Mode.
+A - Some users have found that on older devices, your apps might revoke, disable WiFi and enable Airplane Mode when restarting or shutting down.

 --

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

 A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
-Although you'll need to setup SideStore's WireGuard make sure you've followed the VPN Guide.
+Although you'll need to setup SideStore's WireGuard, make sure you've followed the VPN Guide.

 --